 You can manually distribute certificates to Mac computers.
 When users receive a certificate, they double-click it to open Keychain Access and review the contents.
 If the certificate matches expectations, users select the desired keychain and click the Add button.
 Most user certificates need to be installed in the Login Keychain.
 When an identity certificate is installed, users are asked for the password that protects it.
 If a certificate’s authenticity can’t be verified, it’s shown as untrusted, and the user can decide whether to add it to the Mac.

 Some certificate identities can be automatically renewed on Mac computers.
 See Automatically renew certificates delivered via a configuration profile.

 Install certificates using configuration profiles

-iOS and iPadOS support two methods to deploy certificate identities with configuration profiles:
+macOS supports three methods to deploy certificate identities with configuration profiles:

 PKCS #12 identity certificate: If the identity is being provisioned off the device on behalf of the user or device, it can be packed into a PKCS #12 file (.p12 or .pfx) and protected with a password.
 If the payload contains the password, the identity can be installed without prompting the user for it.